mzaffran/mzaffran.github.io/index.md

 *September 10, 2023.* I will give a [half-day tutorial on Conformal Prediction](https://conferences.enbis.org/event/41/) as part of the [ENBIS Annual Conference](https://conferences.enbis.org/event/32/overview) in Valencia.
 Many thanks for the invitation!

+*September 18-22, 2023.* Attending [StatMathAppli Summer School](https://statmathappli.mathnum.inrae.fr/), where I will also give a contributed talk.

 *October 24, 2023.* I will give a talk at the [Statistics and Optimization Seminar of IMT](https://indico.math.cnrs.fr/category/474/) in Toulouse.
 Many thanks for the invitation!

 ##### Community